 After a summer of late nights and late mornings, it may seem difficult to stomach the harsh buzz of the alarm clock waking you up for early morning class.
 However, there are a couple of ways to adjust to a change in your morning schedule.
 Sleep experts would suggest:

 Although these suggestions may seem like common sense, there are no real "tricks" to getting up earlier.
 Usually it takes some time to become used to an earlier morning routine so a set schedule and plenty of rest can help the body adjust.
 It's normal to feel a little off while your body is adjusting.
-But if you're going to bed and getting up at the same time regularly, and getting enough sleep (six to ten hours for most college students), your new pattern should feel normal soon.
+But if you're going to bed and getting up at the same time regularly, and getting enough sleep (six to ten hours for most college students), your new pattern will eventually feel normal soon.
 If you're still having trouble getting up or feel tired during the day after a few weeks on your new schedule, you may want to see a health provider to rule out the possibility of a sleep disorder.
-Columbia students can make an appointment with a health care provider by contacting Medical Services (Morningside) or the Student Health Service (CUMC).

-As for tips: Try the A!Sleep online self-assessment for personalized feedback on your sleep habits and check out the related Q&As below and the ZZZ tips.
-You can also try implementing a relaxing nighttime routine to help you get to sleep earlier.
+As for tips: You can try implementing a relaxing nighttime routine to help you get to sleep earlier.
 You can also try preparing for your day the night before so you don't have to rush around in the morning.
 Once you get out of bed in the morning, you might try grabbing some breakfast, some light exercise, or even listening to music to wake you up before you get to school.
 If it's at all possible to schedule an interesting first class or two, you might even just leap out of bed with eager anticipation.

 Submit a new comment

 Can’t find information on the site about your health concern or issue?